casey/filepack/README.md

-The manifest contains a [JSON](https://www.json.org/json-en.html) object, currently with a single key, `files`, whose value is an object mapping strings containing paths to strings containing hex-encoded BLAKE3 hashes.
+The manifest contains a [JSON](https://www.json.org/json-en.html) object, currently with a single key, `files`, whose value is an object mapping strings containing paths to manifest entries.
+Manifest entries are objects with the key `hash`, whose value is a hex-encoded BLAKE3 hash of the file, and `size`, whose value is the integer length of the file in bytes.

 Manifests are encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8), so paths must be valid Unicode.